Rock of Ages (Def Leppard song): Title

 According to the liner notes of the compilation release Rock of Ages: The Definitive Collection, the band was at a recording studio when lead vocalist Joe Elliott stumbled upon a hymn book left by a member of a children's choir that had just used the studio.
 In the book, he saw the words "Rock of Ages", which prompted him to write the lyrics of the song.

 Reception

 Cash Box described it as a powerful rock anthem that "pulls out just about every 'Long live rock ‘n’ roll' cliché there is."
+AllMusic called it "the blueprint for almost all of Lep's future hits."

 Music video

 The music video was directed by David Mallet and shot on 8 December 1982 (guitarist Phil Collen's 25th birthday), in Battersea, London, England.
 Former Def Leppard co-manager Peter Mensch appears in this video as one of the monks.

 The song's video was placed on New York Times list of the 15 Essential Hair-Metal Videos.